killer6oose/HuntTheGeese/README.md

 # HuntTheGeese_Party_Pack

-Welcome to the [Your Modpack Name], a carefully curated collection of mods as of January 23, 2024.
+Welcome to the PartyPazk by HuntTheGeese, a carefully curated collection of mods as of January 23, 2024.

 ## Purpose
 The primary goal of this modpack is to ensure a consistent and optimal gaming experience for myself and my friends.
 By including a majority of the latest mods and their corresponding versions, we can all enjoy the game together with the same set of modifications.